return42/sphkerneldoc/linux_src_doc/include/linux/mtd/nand_h.rst

 onfi_timing_mode_default
     [INTERN] default ONFI timing mode.
-This field is either deduced from the datasheet if the NAND chip is not ONFI compliant or set to 0 if it is (an ONFI chip is always configured in mode 0 after a NAND reset)
+This field is set to the actually used ONFI mode if the chip is ONFI compliant or deduced from the datasheet if the NAND chip is not ONFI compliant.

 badblockpos
     [INTERN] position of the bad block marker in the oob